-- Age of the company – if the company has been in existence for several years and has performed well over the years, it faces a low risk of claim.
+If the company has been in existence for several years and has performed well over the years, it faces a low risk of claim.
 New and developing companies, on the other hand, are prone to claims since they have a limited history and their directors might not have extensive experience in making managerial decisions.

-- Size of the company – a large company is prone to facing a large lawsuit because it has a large number of third parties whose interests would suffer in case of any mistake committed by the company’s directors.
+A large company is prone to facing a large lawsuit because it has a large number of third parties whose interests would suffer in case of any mistake committed by the company’s directors.
 Thus, the premium for D & O policies issued to large companies is higher.

 If the company has trading interests in the foreign markets, it faces a higher risk of D&O claims.
 This is because when the company is operating internationally, it has to follow international laws as well as Indian laws.
 This might create confusion and directors might make a mistake in abiding by all the applicable laws.
 This would result in a claim.
 Given the higher chances of claims, premiums are higher.

 These are some of the driving factors for premium calculation under a D&O policy.
 Organisations should understand these cost drivers so that they know how insurance companies calculate premiums.
 You should analyze all these factors in detail (or you could take a shortcut and buy through SecureNow)

 SecureNow provides you various options for a D&O policy that offers the best benefits.
 The costs are also likely to be significantly lower (at least 20% less price) than what you would otherwise get from the market.
 Click here to see our offerings and buy a D&O policy online.